 Education students might be small in number at Caius, but the Director of Studies (DoS), Dr Michelle Ellefson is directly involved with teaching and examination on the Tripos.
 In addition to being an active researcher in cognitive science and education, she meets with her students regularly and helps them navigate the many Cambridge opportunities and experiences, both academic and extra-curricular, that enable students to be successful in job applications and further study.
 Thinking about your academic progress is a key element of your regular meetings with your DoS, together with support for exploring ideas and careers beyond Caius.
 Our Education students have gone on to do fascinating and exciting things after graduation.

 We are looking for students from a variety of academic backgrounds for the Education Tripos.
-Students who want to apply to the Education, English, Drama and the Arts track will be likely to have studied English or Drama that is equivalent to A-Levels in order to be prepared for the university-level coursework.
+Students applying for the Education, English, Drama and the Arts track have usually studied English or Drama, but this is not a requirement.

 With the removal of the AS exams, the University of Cambridge has started to pilot an examination scheme for applicants.
 The Faculty of Education is committed to widening participant and educational access and will not be giving an examination before the interview.
 However, as a way of developing a fair way to compare applicants, there will be a written assignment at interview that will be a critical response to a text or other stimulus such as a video clip.
 More details about the structure of this assignment is on the Cambridge Admissions Office site under Entry Requirements.

+Candidates should expect to have two interviews.
+One will be a general academic interview with a Caius tutor, and the other will be a subject interview with the Director of Studies.
 Applicants for Education are also required to provide samples of their written work.
 You will be asked to send in two essays already marked by your teacher(s).
-For the Education, English, Drama and the arts track these should be in English (literature), for the other two tracks they can be any topic.
-You are encouraged to send in your best work.
+For the Education, English, Drama and the Arts track these should be on English Literature, for the other two tracks they can be on any relevant topic.
+All applicants will sit the Education Admissions Assessment at interview.

-If you would like any more information about the course, please contact our Admissions Office on firstname.lastname@example.org.
+If you would like any more information about the course, please contact our Admissions Office.